Sanglorian/orcus/Orcus - Artworks.md

 [Ranger](https://www.patreon.com/posts/ranger-22948253) by Justin Nichol is released under the Creative Commons Attribution-ShareAlike 4.0 license.

 The Phrenic Scourge, Tunnel Brute and Ophiduan by Beth Trott are released under the Open Game License.
-See the entry for *The Iconic Bestiary: Classics of Fantasy* for more details.
+See the entry for *The Iconic Bestiary: Classics of Fantasy* and [this exchange with the author](https://www.enworld.org/threads/lions-den-press-the-iconic-bestiary-classics-of-fantasy.126842/#post-2165834) for more details.

 The Red Catacombs and Cannibal Dungeons by [Miska Fredman](https://www.miskasmaps.com/public-domain-maps/) are released under the Creative Commons Attribution 4.0 license.